matthias1232/Plex-Playlist-to-TV-Stream/README.md

-This tool uses a modified fork of PlexURLGen to fetch all data from plex and generate json and epg xml data which are needed, to create the epg with all informations to the played movies/episodes.
+This tool uses a customized fork of PlexURLGen to retrieve all data from Plex and generate both JSON and EPG XML files.
+These files contain the necessary information to build a complete EPG, including details about the movies and episodes being played.
-The Original Script and Documentation is here: https://github.com/BalliAsghar/PlexURLGen
+You can find the original script and documentation here

+https://github.com/BalliAsghar/PlexURLGen